-All lecturers in Statistics have twice weekly office hours and they are happy to see students during these times.
+All lecturers in Statistics have office hours and they are happy to see students during these times.
 Module leaders will be happy to answer questions regarding their modules, although you should make sure you have spent some time on revision so that this can happen effectively.
 Please make sure to take note of the office hours.
-They are usually advertised next to the lecturer's office door.
+They are usually advertised next to the lecturer's office door, their department web-page or module page.
 Some staff also advertise these on their web pages or state them at the start of the module.

-Cohort level feedback for examinations is available on the grade distribution page of the Statistics Module webpages.
+Cohort level feedback for examinations is available on the module Moodle pages.

-Finally, the personal tutor is available to provide general academic advice.
-As above, personal tutors offer twice weekly office hours in which they are happy to receive students and provide feedback on their overall academic performance.
+Finally, your personal tutor is available to provide general academic advice.
+Personal tutors offer office hours in which they are happy to receive students and provide feedback on their overall academic performance.

-However personal tutors cannot usually provide assistance on the academic content of individual modules, for this you should consult with the relevant module leader as detailed above.
+However, personal tutors should not typically provide assistance on the academic content of individual modules.
+For this you should consult with the relevant module leader as detailed above.